 When a reporter asked Vice President Kojima about the specific amount of operating income of “over a trillion yen,” instead of an operating income margin, he said: "We are going to improve our corporate value.
 Determining how to improve the absolute amount is what we need to work on next."

-Total of 1.5 trillion yen for R&D investment in the next three years
+Total of 1.5 trillion yen for R&D expenses over the next three years

 Vice President Kojima also announced a plan to invest 1.5 trillion yen for research and development (R&D) over the next three years.
 According to him, in the midst of rapid changes in society, it is very important to backcast (set desired goals at some point in the future, then identify requirements to connect that desired future back to the present) from around 2050 and to consider R&D investment on the assumption that improving corporate value simply by expanding what we currently have is difficult.